 Results of the Student's t-test to compare the mean of a sample to a value

 The results of the t-test appear in a new sheet.
-The following table shows that the class of student is performing significantly less good than the average of the county.
+The following table shows that we cannot reject the null hypothesis Ho so we may suggest that the average class performance is as good as the average performance of the country.

 Goal 2 of this tutorial